fpryor33/ConleyDynamics.jl/docs/src/man/sparse.md

   scalar and the matrix entries are not of the same type.
   One can also use the operator form `sfac*A` to compute the scalar product.

+There is also the useful helper function [`scalar_inverse`](@ref) which computes the inverse of a scalar.
+Depending on the input type, this is either the rational inverse, or the inverse in modular arithmetic.
+See the function documentation for more details.

 As mentioned earlier, additional operations can easily be implemented if they become necessary.